hmlongco/Builder/README.md

 Like SwiftUI, the goal behind Builder is to eliminate much of the hassle behind creating and developing user interfaces.

-This includes eliminating a lot of the tedious work required to manually setup the majority of constraints needed for AutoLayout.

 But unlike SwiftUI, with Builder you also have the power to reach under the hood at any point in time and directly work with the generated views and interface elements and tweak them to your hearts content.

 ### Why Builder?